 Can a child make a request for their information?

-The Act does not specify an age at which a child can request their exam results or request that they aren’t published.
+The Act does not specify an age when a child can request their exam results or request that they aren’t published.
 When a child makes a request, those responsible for responding should take into account whether:

 - the child wants their parent (or someone with parental responsibility for them) to be involved; and